 Starting with Chicks (or Eggs)

 If you decide to get your flock going with chick you should have a brooder prepared before you bring the birds home.
-I break down everything I use in my post on Getting Ready for Chicks, definitely check that out if you’re a first timer or just a little rusty.
+I break down everything I use in my post on Getting Ready to Bring Home Chicks, definitely check that out if you’re a first timer or just a little rusty.

 The most common way to get started with chickens is picking up a few fluff balls from the feed store.
 I have no data to back that up but most chicken people I know have picked up at least one batch of chicks that way.